adslbarxatov/SCP/README.md

 ![1](https://user-images.githubusercontent.com/20893717/130315736-29bbd81d-1b17-4bfb-a7eb-495c34d5de23.png)

 :warning: No payments and / or restrictions for content are permitted.
-All texts, pictures, diagrams, datasets and other information objects should be provided from communities to members and from members to communities free of charge, without any payments, explicit and implied.
+All texts, pictures, diagrams, datasets and other information objects should be provided from communities to members and from members to communities free of any copyrights and without any payments, explicit and implied.

 *All rights issues should be resolved by sender before submitting of content.
 Non-free content will be removed*.